HaxeFoundation/nekovm.org/www/pages/specs.md

 ## Hashtables

 There is a set of builtins that are useful for using Hashtables.
-An hashtable is not a basic type but an //abstract// type.
+An hashtable is not a basic type but an *abstract* type.
 It can then only be manipulated using the following builtins :

 - `$hnew(size)` : create a new hashtable having initialy `size` slots.
 - `$hadd(h,k,v)` : add the value `v` with key `k` to the hashtable.
 Please note that `k` can be any Neko value, even recursive.